If there was one buzzword to pluck out of 2019, few would disagree that “declutter” takes the mantle.

 As we all know, the main part about decluttering your home surrounds throwing items away.
 Unfortunately, this is quite a tricky task to matter.
 We are emotionally invested in a lot of items, and we are always questioning whether we “might” need something in future.

 A quick and easy way to overcome this is to just ask if you have used an item over the last six months.
 If you haven’t, it’s a great case to throw it away.
 Or, if you are particularly risk adverse, consider local storage options you can use in the short-term.
+If the items you have stored have value, like some old gadgets, you can sell them to recyclers to earn a little bit.
+Selling your old iPad for some cash is one way to do it.

 Have an area for any mail or papers you receive